-253,860 Shares of Common Stock
+40,120 Shares of Common Stock

-The selling stockholders of Boston Properties, Inc. identified in this prospectus, and any of their pledgees, donees, transferees and other successors in interest, may from time to time offer to sell up to 253,860 shares of common stock of Boston Properties, Inc. under this prospectus.
-The selling stockholders may only offer the common stock for sale if they exercise their right to tender their limited partnership units, or common units, of Boston Properties Limited Partnership, our operating partnership, for cash, and we exercise our right to issue common stock to them instead of cash.
+The selling stockholder of Boston Properties, Inc. identified in this prospectus, and any of its pledgees, donees, transferees and other successors in interest, may from time to time offer to sell up to 40,120 shares of common stock of Boston Properties, Inc. under this prospectus.
+The selling stockholder may only offer the common stock for sale if it exercises its right to tender its limited partnership units, or common units, of Boston Properties Limited Partnership, our operating partnership, for cash, and we exercise our right to issue common stock to the selling stockholder instead of cash.
 We are filing the registration statement of which this prospectus is a part at this time to fulfill a contractual obligation to do so, which we undertook at the time of the original issuance of the common units.
-We will not receive any of the proceeds from the sale of the common stock by the selling stockholders but, in fulfillment of our contractual obligations, we are bearing the expenses of registration.
+We will not receive any of the proceeds from the sale of the common stock by the selling stockholder but, in fulfillment of our contractual obligations, we are bearing the expenses of registration.